Gunnery Innovations of the War of 1812

 Pivoting guns were an immediate hit with privateers, who didn’t want to be slowed down by lots of heavy cannon but wished to have long-range striking power in case they were chasing, or being chased.
 As the war went on, many smaller privateers and even some naval vessels began mountings several smaller cannon or carronades on carriages, and complementing these with a “Long Tom” — one much larger gun amidships on a pivot.

 Until this point, warships and privateers had almost always mounted an even number of cannon, since the cannon were symmetrically arrayed on each side of the vessel.
-The USS Constitution, for example, is alwaysa close up of a gun referred to as a “44-gun frigate” — she had 22 guns mounted on her port battery and 22 guns mounted in her starboard battery.
+The USS Constitution, for example, is always referred to as a “44-gun frigate” — she had 22 guns mounted on her port battery and 22 guns mounted in her starboard battery.
 When you read of a 19th-century privateer mounting an odd number of cannon (usually one, three or five) it’s likely because they have added a centrally-mounted “Long Tom”.

 PS — USS Constitution actually carried more than 44 cannon, but she was classed as a 44-gun frigate regardless.
 This was common practice in most navies.